Nature Stuff mdavid.com.au

 I was developing quite a fear of Huntsman spiders.
 That’s a really common fear.
 I figured it wasn’t good to be so afraid.
 So here’s what I did to fix my own fear of these critters.
 But first of all, some other stuff that might help.

-spider hidden
+hidden spider

 What’s the big deal with Huntsmans?